TightCap: 3D Human Shape Capture with Clothing Tightness Field

-In this paper, we propose TightCap, a data-driven approach to capture both human shape and dressed garments robustly with only a single 3D scan, which outperforms existing state-of-the-art methods significantly.
-Our novel scheme introduces the clothing tightness which represents the displacements from various garments to the underlying human body model in a global UV texturing domain, so as to implicitly model the influence of various clothing categories, looseness, and human postures.
+\chen{In this paper, we propose TightCap, a data-driven approach to capture both human shape and dressed garments robustly with only a single complete 3D scanned mesh of the performer, which can be generated from multi-view RGB cameras~\cite{schonberger2016pixelwise} or a single depth camera~\cite{newcombe2015CVPR}.
+And, we outperform existing state-of-the-art methods to significantly produce 5.7 millimeters accuracy.} Our novel scheme introduces the clothing tightness field which represents the displacements from various garments to the underlying human body model in a global UV texturing domain, so as to implicitly model the influence of various clothing categories, looseness, and human postures.